anshusingh43/Auto-Insurance-Loss-ratio-Prediction/README.md

 In our case, LightGBM has shown most accuracy in compared to other models with 74.6% accuracy but there is definetly a scope for improvement.
 There are lot of feature engineering and feature selection to do followed by different ML algorithms and models.

 You can check the presentation if want to gain some exra information about the prediction.
-It's on a youtube channel.
+It's on a [Youtube](https://www.youtube.com/watch?v=c0u0OA8nd3A&feature=youtu.be) channel.